gamemanual0/gm0/source/docs/software/gamepad.rst

 This will increase the servo position by 0.1 exactly once per press of ``a``.

-Falling-Edge Detector
+Falling Edge Detector
 ^^^^^^^^^^^^^^^^^^^^^

-A very similar technique is a falling-edge detector.
+A very similar technique is a falling edge detector.
 It allows code to be run only once when the button is released, as opposed to every loop while it is held down.
 It works by checking that the button is currently not pressed, but was pressed in the previous loop.
 For example, inside of a TeleOp loop:

 .. code-block::